Upcoming Events

 Why Sunday's Creed is More Than Words: Orthodoxy, the Integrity of Christian Identity, and the Earliest Ecumenical Councils

-Dr. Jim Papandrea led us through the drama of the first four Ecumenical Councils (325-451 A.D.) that fought over and answered the fundamental, life-shaping questions: Who — and what — is Jesus Christ?
-Who — and what — is God, the Trinity?
-What is Christianity?
-What is a Christian?
+Join Dr. Jim Papandrea as he leads us through the drama of the first four Ecumenical Councils (325-451 A.D.) that fought over and answered the fundamental, life-shaping questions:

 2024 Stillman Lecture Three: